 To address these questions and support policy initiatives, the research group on renewables energies at HEC Paris is engaged in a number of projects to identify strategies to accelerate the market diffusion of sustainable energy technologies.
-This research, which is part of a broader initiative on sustainability led by my colleague Rodolphe Durand via the Center for Society and Organizations (SnO), examines several questions related to both the supply and the demand side of the renewable industry: from how to stimulate technology innovation and promote competition, to how to sustain end-user demand.
+This research, which is part of a broader initiative on sustainability led by my colleague Rodolphe Durand via the Society and Organizations (S&O) Institute, examines several questions related to both the supply and the demand side of the renewable industry: from how to stimulate technology innovation and promote competition, to how to sustain end-user demand.

 One central question that concerns both policy makers and entrepreneurs is whether or not renewable energies should be supported through public subsidies and, if yes, what are the most appropriate instruments to deploy such support.
 Our research shows that RE support policies should be carefully balanced, they should remain consistent over time and, most importantly, they should be coupled with other measures aimed at stimulating economic growth.
 Policies aimed at stimulating R&D have a stronger and more immediate impact on innovation creation than diffusion, signaling that public R&D expenditures may be needed to facilitate technological breakthroughs, but they are less effective in supporting short-term RE deployment.